-This season, the best crossbow scope is the Hawke 3X32 IR Crossbow Scope.
+The best crossbow scope in 2021 is the Hawke 3X32 IR Crossbow Scope.

 It does everything right, nothing wrong, and comes in at a more than fair price.

 To start with, I made a shortlist.
-All the scopes have excellent feedback from a significant number of online reviewers.
+All the best crossbow scopes have excellent feedback from a significant number of online reviewers.
 Once investigated, I removed some due to negative feedback on other sites.
 I was left with the following six options:

 - NIKW9 Prostaff P3 Crossbow 3×32 Matte BDC 60